cjdbarlow/Part-One/chest_wall_and_diaphragm.md

 ##Inspiration
 * During **inspiration**, the **diaphragm** and **external intercostal** muscles **contract**
-  * Diaphragm pushes the intrabdominal contents down, increasing thoracic volume and generating a negative intrathoracic pressure
+  * Diaphragm pushes the intraabdominal contents down, increasing thoracic volume and generating a negative intrathoracic pressure
     * Diaphragm is supplied by the phrenic nerves from C3/4/5.
-  * External intercostals pull the ribs anterosuperiorly, which increases the cross-sectional area of the chest, further increasing thoracic volume (and negative pressure)
+  * External intercostals pull the ribs antero-superiorly, which increases the cross-sectional area of the chest, further increasing thoracic volume (and negative pressure)
     * Intercostal muscles are supplied by intercostal nerves from the same spinal level
     * Paralysis of the external intercostals does not have a dramatic effect on inspiratory function provided the diaphragm is intact